-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
 Affected Location in Town What Cost Will Pay For How Funded would be extra cost.
 Grant funding is necessary.
-2015 Encourage the Placement of Cisterns in Developed Rural Areas without Water Supply for Fire Protection Medium Term 3-4 Years 65 Fire Department \$0 New cisterns should be added to the rural areas of Wing Road (1.5 miles away from cistern), Old Town Co-op (manufactured housing), and Catamount Hill Co-op (manufactured housing) - the Town should approach about adding a new water system.
+2015 Encourage the Placement of Cisterns in Developed Rural Areas without Water Supply for Fire Protection Medium Term 3-4 Years Fire Department \$0 New cisterns should be added to the rural areas of Wing Road (1.5 miles away from cistern), Old Town Co-op (manufactured housing), and Catamount Hill Co-op (manufactured housing) - the Town should approach about adding a new water system.
 There are no hydrants in these populated areas, no adequate water supply for fire suppression, no nearby streams or brooks, and fire trucks have to tank in their own water to fight fires in these areas.
 (In newer neighborhoods, cisterns have been placed).
 Newer cistern neighborhoods have better fire suppression success.
-Drought, Hazardous Cost is to the Town is \$0 for volunteer and staff work.
+Cost is to the Town is \$0 for volunteer and staff work.
 The cost would be borne by private property owners for tanks, site work, purchase of property, permits, Cost is also for work done by a contractor for each of the three cisterns at \$50,000 each.
-2015 Work with NOAA and USGS to Upgrade Route 28 Stream Gage to Provide Water Level Predictions to Reduce the Risk of Injury During Flooding Events Suncook River Plan Action Short Term 1-2 Years 74 Emergency Manageme nt Flood, Scouring & Erosion, Wind, Winter, Debris, Tropical, River Suncook Cost is for the monitoring costs of the USGS.
+PDM grant funding, USDA Rural Developm ent grant funding 2015 Work with NOAA and USGS to Upgrade Route 28 Stream Gage to Provide Water Level Predictions to Reduce the Risk of Injury During Flooding Events Suncook River Plan Action Short Term 1-2 Years Emergency Manageme nt Gage was upgraded to (auto) wireless on NH 28 around 2015.
+Had a 6-year grant which expires in 2021.
+Town will pay itself \$3,000 annually.
+The ability of the River gage in Allenstown to predict water levels would provide early warning and emergency planning to reduce the risk of injury, death and property damage.
+Did meet with them in July 2019.
+Flood, Scouring & Erosion, Wind, Winter, Debris, Tropical, River Suncook River Cost is for the monitoring costs of the USGS.
 Emergenc y Managem ent Line Item Budget